LandazuriPaul/nest-react/CONTRIBUTING.md

 ## Coding styles

-As the TypeScript project doesn't issue an "official style guide", this project mostly follows the [Standard JavaScript rules](https://standardjs.com/rules.html) — the main difference being the double quotes instead of the single ones.
+As the TypeScript project doesn't issue an "official style guide", this project mostly follows the [Standard JavaScript rules](https://standardjs.com/rules.html).

 For specific TypeScript objects, this boilerplate follows the [TypeScript book StyleGuide and Coding Conventions](https://basarat.gitbook.io/typescript/styleguide).
 Here are the main naming conventions: